 The Skillful Formula for Answering This Question

-I’ll share the “Tell Me About Yourself” formula that I teach to my interview coaching clients (and Big Interview members).
+I’ll share the “Tell Me About Yourself” formula that I teach to my interview coaching clients (and Big Interview members- click here for a 7 day free trial of my interview preparation tool).
 There are three components:

 1. Who You Are — Your first sentence should be an introduction to who you are professionally, an overview statement that shows off your strengths and gives a little sense of your personality too.
 This is not easy to do gracefully on the fly.
 It pays to prepare a bit in advance.